amanzi/amanzi/doc/user_guide/input/input_schema.rst

 This section also takes an element indicating if the mesh is to be internally generated (structured and unstructured) or read from an external file (unstructured only).
 If the mesh is to be generated internally, a ``generate`` element is specified with details about the number of cells in each direction and the low and high coordinates of the bounding box.
 If the mesh is to be read from a file, a ``read`` element is specified with the file name and file format.
 Currently only Exodus II files are supported.
 Finally, as in other sections, a ``comments`` element is provide to include any comments or documentation the user wishes.

-Here is an example specification for a structured ``mesh`` element.
+Here is an example specification for internally generated ``mesh`` element for structured.

 .. code-block:: xml